 - TA support for 1:1 work or small groups in maths and literacy, and to work on individual feedback for improvement and developing core skills of resilience and perseverance.

 - Pupil Premium (PP) pupils who are under-achieving.

 - PP and other vulnerable group pupils who are in danger of underachieving.

 - PP and other vulnerable group pupils for whom low attendance is an issue.

 - PP pupils who are achieving well and need to be extended and challenged to reach their true potential.

 - The impact of Pupil Premium provision is reviewed termly.

 - Analysis of each child's progress and achievement is undertaken 6 times a year using our school's tracking system via progress and provision mapping meetings which measure impact and outcomes with both teachers and the Senior Leadership Team member.

 Details of PPG income, expenditure and impact are included on this website for academic years separately from this statement.
 Detail which would easily identify specific pupils is not included in this data.

-The impact of our PPG expenditure is reviewed annually.
-The next review will be in September 2017.
+The impact of our PPG expenditure is reviewed annually and published on our website.